Resources Germany Related

 Kronach (Bavaria)

-Mark shown as Martha Budich is actually long proven to be that of Karl Klette.
+The mark shown as Martha Budich has long been proven to be that of Karl Klette.

 Meissen (Saxony)

-Notes on Carl Thieme and the complete proceedings regarding sales of licenses/rights/molds to Lorenz Hutschenreuther (Selb, Bavaria), Stockhardt & Schmidt-Eckert (Kronach, Bavaria) as well as Bloch in Czechoslovakia are incorrect (and sometimes contradict).
+The information on Carl Thieme and the entire procedure regarding the sale of licences/rights/moulds to Lorenz Hutschenreuther (Selb, Bavaria), Stockhardt & Schmidt-Eckert (Kronach, Bavaria) and Bloch in Czechoslovakia are incorrect (and sometimes contradictory).

 Mildeneichen & Raspenau (Bohemia)

-The Porzellanfabriken Robert Persch (by then owned by G. Robrecht) closed 1930 and not "some time in the 1920s".
+The Porzellanfabriken Robert Persch (then owned by G. Robrecht) actually closed in 1930 and not, as stated, "some time in the 1920s".

 New York (USA)

-Importer/distributor L. Straus & Sons was owned by Lazarus Straus (and not Lewis Straus).
+Importer/distributor L. Straus & Sons was owned by Lazarus Straus and not, as stated, by Lewis Straus.

 Plaue (Thuringia)

-The info on the von Schierholz factory is full of errors and it is also claimed that the factory was bought by the Porzellanmanufaktur Tettau in 1996.
-That is nonsense, it was bought by Seltmann Weiden which then put it under control of mentioned subsidiary which Seltmann owned since 1957.
+The information on the von Schierholz factory is full of errors, including the claim that the factory was "bought by Porzellanmanufaktur Tettau" in 1996.
+This is nonsense, it was bought by Seltmann Weiden, who then put it under the control of the aforementioned subsidiary, which Seltmann had owned since 1957.

 Reichmannsdorf (Thuringia)

-The Porzellanfabrik Hermann Leube was already established in 1881 (not 1945).
+The Porzellanfabrik Hermann Leube was actually founded in 1881 and not, as stated, in 1945.

 Schweidnitz (Silesia)

-The "decorating studio R.M.
-Krause" actually was the Majolica- und Steingut-Fabrik R.M.
-Krause which existed between 1882 and 1930.
+The claimed "decorating studio R.M.
+Krause" was actually the Majolica- und Steingut-Fabrik R.M.
+Krause, which existed between 1882 and 1930.

 Selb (Bavaria)

-The Hutschenreuther green encircled L.H.R. mark was not introduced 1887 but used by the art department between 1955 and 1968.
-Earlier normal production versions of that mark were always impressed.
+The green circular Hutschenreuther "L.H.R." mark was not introduced in 1887 as stated, but was used by the Art Department between 1955 and 1968.
+The earlier normal production versions of this mark were always impressed, not stamped.

 Suhl (Thuringia)